-DUI and Counseling Services provides DUI evaluations and others, including Secretary of State evaluations and updates, and anger management and mental health evaluations.
+DUI and Behavioral Health Counseling Services provides DUI evaluations, Secretary of State evaluations and updates, anger management and mental health evaluations.
 We also provide court, jail and off-site evaluations.

 When someone is arrested in Illinois for a DUI, the Court will most likely order an alcohol and drug evaluation.
 This evaluation will determine the extent of the defendant's substance use and his or her consequent risk to the public.
 It will also determine what kind of educational and counseling programs will be required.
 This evaluation must be done before any kind of driving permit can be issued.

 1. Notice of Summary Suspension from the officer